Elliot Benyon

-Elliot Paul Benyon (born 29 August 1987) is an English footballer who plays for Slough Town as a striker.
+Elliot Paul Benyon (born 29 August 1987) is an English footballer who plays for Hanwell Town as a striker.

 Career

 Benyon began his career as a trainee at Bristol City after being spotted playing local football in High Wycombe.
 Despite making no first team appearances for the club, impressive loan spells to National Conference sides St Albans City and Crawley Town in the 2006–07 season caught the eye of Paul Buckle, who signed Benyon in June 2007 to play for Torquay United, who had themselves just been relegated from the Football League.

 Despite struggling to gain a regular starting place in his first season with the Gulls, Benyon still managed a total of 22 appearances, scoring five times in the 2007–08 season and also made a second-half substitute appearance at Wembley in Torquay's 1–0 defeat to Ebbsfleet United in the 2008 FA Trophy final.

 Benyon found more regular places in the starting line-up for Torquay in the 2008–09 season, making a total of 36 league appearances.
 The season culminated with a second Wembley appearance in two years for both Benyon and Torquay United when the Gulls beat Cambridge United 2–0 in the Conference National Play-off final in May 2009 to regain a place back in the Football League.
 Cambridge defender Phil Bolland was sent off for a foul on Benyon.